Engineering

 # A notification fires to the configured channel.

-# The reviewer sees full context in the Veto dashboard.
+# The reviewer sees decision context in the Veto workspace.

 approval = veto.wait_for_approval(